DefiPandaPenguin/SummerBotAHS/README.md

 # American Heritage's "Robotics" Summer Camp 2019

-> This is the source code for the summer bot that you will be making durring this course.
+> This is the source code for the summer bot that you will be making during this course.

 > You will be learning to use and program with frc components